 3. Roll Out Your Customer Profiles

-When training sales reps, it’s important to help them learn about their audience and their potential customers.
+When training sales reps, it’s important to help them learn about their target audience and their potential customers.
 This helps sales reps to fully understand the typical pain points and common objections they will encounter so they can create the best case for customers to buy your products and services.

 One great way to help your sales learn about your potential customers is to create a customer profile.
-A customer profile details your target customer’s needs by understanding their demographics, interests, hobbies, likes and dislikes, and background.
-Train sales reps on how to create customer profiles by talking through the sections and filling them out with more experienced sales reps, and using them when researching the best ways to engage each prospect.
+A customer profile details your target customer’s needs by understanding their demographics, interests, hobbies, likes, dislikes, and background.
+Train sales reps on how to create customer profiles by talking through the sections and filling them out with more experienced sales reps, and then using them when researching the best ways to engage each prospect.

-We’ve created a downloadable customer profile template with a list of questions that will help you craft your customer profile(s).
+We’ve created a customer profile template with a list of questions that will help you craft your customer profile(s).
 You can print it as a PDF and fill out your answers, or download it as a Word document to fill it out digitally.

-Whether you’re just starting out with hiring your first sales rep or you’re adding new hires to an experienced sales team, integrating sales-related role-playing activities into your training is a great way to help salespeople learn how to do their job.
+Whether you’re just starting out with hiring your first sales rep or you’re adding new hires to an experienced sales team, integrating sales-related role-playing activities into your training is an excellent way to help salespeople learn how to do their job.
 While many people find this exercise intimidating, it is a helpful learning strategy because it allows you to encounter real-world situations that you use to evaluate strengths and opportunities for improvement.